 Survey methods are driven by the need to survey an extensive spatial region in a limited (by biology and weather) time period with limited resources (one vessel plus crew, limited budget).
-Oyster reefs offer spatial non homogeneity at scales from centimeters to hundred of meters laterally, and present a stratified structure vertically from living overlay, through shell above the sediment water interface (oxic layer), through buried shell below the sediment water interface.
+Oyster reefs offer spatial non-homogeneity at scales from centimeters to hundreds of meters laterally, and present a stratified structure vertically from living overlay, through shell above the sediment-water interface (oxic layer), through buried shell below the sediment-water interface.
 All of these components are important in a complete assessment of reef, and thus population integrity.
-Available survey methods represent inevitable compromises in complete system description.
+Available survey methods represent inevitable compromises in the complete system description.

 All quantitative sampling gear has strengths and weaknesses.
 In Virginia there has been a historic (and continuing) oyster survey using a dredge; however, these data are not swept area corrected and are therefore qualitative at best.
 For the current assessment surveys employ a hydraulic patent tong.
 We offer a brief discussion of the strengths and weaknesses of dredges, mechanical patent tongs, and hydraulic patent tongs.